neilalexander/vyatta-cjdns/README.md

-# cjdns for Ubiquiti EdgeOS / Vyatta
+# cjdns for Ubiquiti EdgeOS

 ### Introduction